 During the same excavations, a neatly-lined stone grave was discovered containing the skeleton of a man believed be Thomas Bannaster, the last chaplain of the Priory, who died about 1534.
 He had left money in his will to care for the nuns, which was just in time, given the change of circumstances they would find themselves in 1538.
 Further female skeletons were found in the cloister, who were probably prioresses.

-In the latter half of the 19th Century, the Priory was a farmhouse.
-In 1899, the brothers A and H Bradbeer for the Exeter Brick and Tile Company, established their brickworks in Polsloe.
-In 1932, the Bradbeer's purchased the building with a view to demolish it, and build a row of working class dwellings.
+In the latter half of the 19th Century, the Priory was used a farmhouse.
+In 1899, the brothers A and H Bradbeer established the Exeter Brick and Tile Company, in Polsloe.
+In 1932, the Bradbeer's purchased the building with a view to demolish it, for a row of working class dwellings.
 The brothers realised the historical importance of the Priory, due to Miss Lega Weekes, and offered to sell the building to the city, along with 2½ acres of land, but were turned down – yet another example of the disdain the City Council have held for the historic heritage of the city.

 At a meeting of the Devonshire Association, in 1934, a plea was made by Miss E Lega Weekes to save the building.
 When she first saw the site, an ancient barn was standing with a ponderous oak roof in a dangerous condition and she "had the chagrin of seeing the whole levelled to the ground."

-In September 1934, it was announced some oak panelling in the Priory was to be removed, and installed in a committee room, at the rear of the Guildhall, where it can be seen today.
+In September 1934, it was announced that oak panelling from the Priory was to be removed, and installed in a committee room, at the rear of the Guildhall, where it can be seen today.
 The panelling was the gift Mr. Harry Bradbeer.
 The Bradbeer brothers then decided to give the Priory and land to the city.

 The building was one of only two in the country to be listed as an ancient monument during 1938, largely as the result of Miss E Lega Weekes work.
 Mr A W Everett, was appointed as the custodian of the Priory, assisted by Exeter model maker Mr E G P Oddy (who would later make the model of HMS Exeter in the White Ensign Club, South Street).
 In 1946, Mr Everett reported that excavations to put in drainage for a nearby housing development had uncovered a medieval bridge to the west of the building that had been used by the nuns to reach the eastern banks of the the Mincinglake, along with some graves of the nuns.

 The priory was excavated during 1976-77 by Exeter Archaeology.
+Excavations found that 25% of pottery shards were imported, while 10,000 domestic fowl, goose, ling, conger eel and hake bones from the early 16th century were found.
+Whole and half carcasses were brought in, suggesting that animal slaughter was done elsewhere.
+The final butchering of the carcasses was probably done by men, as the tools of the trade were expensive.
 The original cob wall that surrounded the Priory still exists, and the visitor passes through an ancient entrance gate into the grounds.

 The building was Grade II* listed on 29 January 1953, and is located at St Katherines Road, Exeter, Devon EX4 7JY.